The entire book appears at this link with chapters added after appearing online:

 Pinning a tail to this donkey depends on luck as much as

 skill.
-Tyger loses the subject somewhere over the predicate and under
+Tyger loses the subject somewhere over the predicate, under

-the Westbank Expressway as Nestor runs a red light in the most
+Westbank Expressway.
+Nestor runs a red light in the most

 bogus fashion.
 Tyger, unfortunately, is trapped two vehicles